Are consumer policies subject to restrictions? If so, briefly describe the range of protections offered to consumer policyholders.

 The Insurance Contract Act includes detailed regulations which determine relevant requirements in relation to non-disclosure and so on, which are mainly intended for consumer policyholders (see question 1, third paragraph).
 These requirements do however apply generally (with the exception of policies covering larger risks), and are therefore not of specific relevance to consumer policies.

 Marketing and sales activities are also subject to relevant general legal requirements, such as unfair contract terms legislation under the Marketing Act.
 Cooling-off rights also apply to sales to consumers by telephone or online.

-Consumer policies are subject to certain regulatory provisions on sound practices that restrict and limit the activities regarding the offer and commercialization of insurance operations and products by insurance companies.
+Consumer policies are subject to certain regulatory provisions on sound practices that insurance companies must observe with regard to the offer and marketing of insurance products and the content of insurance policies.

-Chapter 4.5 of the Circular contains clauses to be mandatorily included in the general conditions of certain insurance policies to protect the interests of the policyholders, insureds or beneficiaries.
+The Circular contains clauses to be mandatorily included in the general conditions of certain type of insurance policies, to protect the interests of the policyholders, insureds and beneficiaries.

-Also, there are recent judicial precedents in Mexico in which Courts have recognised that insurance policies must be construed by applying a contra proferentem rule.
+Finally, there have been judicial precedents in Mexico in which Courts have given guidance on the proper construction of insurance companies, per example, by recognising that insurance policies must be construed by applying a contra proferentem rule.

 In addition to the consumer protection provisions discussed above in Query 15, IA Resolution No. 3 of 2010 sets forth rules as to steps the insurer must take upon policy renewal, claims procedures, and maintenance of company complaint registers.